ryanklee/LLM-Workflow-Director/TEST_PROBLEM_PROGRESS.md

 ## Learnings from Test Failures
 - The implemented changes did not fully resolve the issue with Shakespearean response generation.
-- The system message handling may still be inconsistent or not properly integrated with the response generation logic.
+- The system message handling is still inconsistent, particularly for Shakespearean language instructions.
-- The interaction between model-specific behavior and Shakespearean response generation needs closer examination.
+- The current implementation is prioritizing general response formatting over specific system message instructions.
-- The current implementation may be prioritizing general response formatting over specific system message instructions.
+- The Shakespearean prefix is not being applied consistently, even when a Shakespearean system message is detected.

 ## Hypotheses (Ranked by Likelihood)